davideMec92/aws-lambda-apple-store-connect-reviews-download/README.md

 # Call lambda
 1. To call your lambda use the syntax: ```<your_lambda_enpoint_address>/?secret=<your_env_secret>&fetchAll=<true|false>```
-2. You should this the CSV file download starting from your browser
+2. You should see the CSV file download starting from your browser